myerraymond/c/README.md

 - Fibonacci Sequence, a simple program which displays the fibonacci sequence.
 To extend it more simply change the for loop (i < x).

+- 2diceroll, rolling one die 6000 times and documenting the results.
+Rolling 2 dice 6000 times adding them together and documenting the results.